ashutosh7246/true-infinite-scroll/packages/virtual-infinite-scroll/README.md

 # Virtual Infinite Scroll

-`virtual-infinite-scroll` is a highly customizable React component for infinite scrolling, with the ability to handle dynamic or fixed data sets.
-It supports features like a **Go to Top** button, **Refresh** functionality, and more.
-With virtual rendering, it ensures optimal performance even with large datasets.
+`virtual-infinite-scroll` is a highly customizable React component designed to provide efficient infinite scrolling, even with large datasets.
+It supports both dynamic and static data sets within a fixed window size, ensuring smooth performance.

+## Features

+- **Virtual Infinite Scroll with Fixed Size Window:** Efficiently render only the visible items in the scrollable area.
+- **Go to Top Button:** Optional button to quickly scroll back to the top of the list.
+- **Refresh Button:** Allows users to refresh or reload the list.

 ## Installation